AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 When a group master is set to disabled or moved to a handle without a fader, it will become locked at the current fader level.
 Re-enable or move back to a fader to adjust the level.

-Using [Key Profiles](../system-settings/key-profiles.md), you can set different behaviour for the buttons of a group master -- the blue and grey buttons if it is on a fader handle, or the touch button if it's on screen.
+Using [Key Profiles](../system-settings/key-profiles.md), you can set different behaviour for the buttons of a group master -- the Select and Flash buttons if it is on a fader handle, or the touch button if it's on screen.
 -   Flash Fixtures -- flashes the dimmer level of fixtures in the group to the level set by the group master fader, while the button is held
 -   Timed Flash -- as above, but fade in and out using fade times set using the "Edit Times" option for the group master
 -   Flash Master -- flashes the group master fader to full